HizkiFW/blog/content/posts/gci-with-openwisp.md

 ## Python

-Believe it or not, I've learned quite a lot of Python from trying to implement a feature in [Django](https://github.com/django/django) (even though I gave up, since it was taking too long and I stopped progressing after the 3-day mark).
-But from that experience, I've learned so much more about Python, and I'm now able to write much better code in it.
+Believe it or not, I've learned quite a lot of Python from trying to [implement a feature in openwisp-utils](https://github.com/openwisp/openwisp-utils/pull/5) (even though I gave up, since it was taking too long and I stopped progressing after the 3-day mark :pensive:).
+But from that experience, I've learned so much more about Python, and I'm now able to write much better code in it!

 ## Reading source code

 ![Photo of a computer screen with vim running, editing Python code](/images/code.jpg)

 I was not used to reading other people's code.
 In one of the tasks, I had to improve on OpenWISP's code, and the only way of understanding its internal structure is by reading the source code.
+From there I've realized that the code I've written so far has been quite a mess, so I hope I'll be able to improve :smile:.

 ## The importance of open source